-Graduation fees include the cost of the diploma and the rental of academic regalia and are payable in full whether the candidate receives the degree in person or in absentia.
-Diplomas for the May and August graduation dates are ordered from the engraver in February.
-After a student's diploma is ordered, he must pay the full graduation fee.
-The reorder fee must be paid at the time the reorder is placed with the Records Office.
+The graduation fee includes the cost of the diploma and the rental of academic regalia and are payable in full whether the candidate receives the degree in person or in absentia.
+Diplomas for the May graduation are ordered from the engraver in February and August diplomas are ordered in June.
+If graduation plans are cancelled or changed after the diploma has be ordered, the student is charged for the unused diploma.